Holder (gridiron football): Other responsibilities

-During a "fake field goal" attempt the holder may pick the ball up and either throw a forward pass or run with the ball (i.e., act as the quarterback would on a standard play).
+During a "fake field goal" attempt, the holder may pick the ball up and either throw a forward pass or run with the ball (i.e., act as the quarterback would on a standard play).
 In addition, the holder may attempt a run or pass if the snap is botched and a successful kick is unlikely.
 However, this rarely succeeds; the holder is usually tackled promptly.
-One example where the botch play still lead to points was when Brad Wing dropped the ball prior to placing it on the ground, preventing his kicker from making an attempt, creating the "fire drill" situation.
-Wing stood up with the ball, took a step to the left before turning around to the right, allowing him to see Matt Spaeth.
-Spaeth, a tight end, was on the end of the blocking line and he took advantage of defenders having fallen over trying to make a block on the non-existent kick to release to his right into open space and he caught a short pass from Wing to complete a Two-point conversion.
+One example in which a botched play still led to points occurred when Brad Wing dropped the ball prior to placing it on the ground, preventing his kicker from making an attempt and creating a "fire drill" situation.
+Wing stood up with the ball and took a step to the left before turning to the right, allowing him to see Matt Spaeth.
+Spaeth, a tight end at the end of the blocking line, took advantage of defenders having fallen while attempting to block the non-existent kick, releasing to his right into open space and catching a short pass from Wing to complete a two-point conversion.
 This made Wing the first Australian to throw for a score in the NFL.

-There can also be a holder during kickoffs and free kicks, but this is reserved for when the ball tee cannot keep the ball up by itself, usually due to wind.
-In such a case, the holder can be of any position and, because kickoffs involve a much higher risk of being involved in a tackling play, is usually a defensive player of some sort.
+There can also be a holder during kickoffs and free kicks, but this is reserved for when the ball tee cannot keep the ball upright on its own, usually due to wind.
+In such cases, the holder can be of any position and, because kickoffs involve a higher risk of being involved in a tackling play, is usually a defensive player.